American skier Shiffrin fails to finish first race at worlds

 MERIBEL, France (AP) — American skier Mikaela Shiffrin failed to finish the slalom portion of the women’s combined event Monday on the opening day of the world championships.

-Shiffrin was leading the race but skied out with only a few gates left before the finish.
+Shiffrin straddled the third last gate while appearing to be close to beating first-run leader Federica Brignone.

-The American was trailing leader Federica Brignone by 0.96 seconds after the super-G portion but has made up the difference before skiing out.
+The American was trailing Brignone by 0.96 seconds after the super-G portion but had made up 0.88 of that difference before skiing out.

+Shiffrin reacted with apparent open-mouthed astonishment before bending over her ski poles.
+She then went over to Brignone and embraced the Italian skier.

 The combined event adds the results of a super-G run and a slalom run.